 Paid parental leave

-Employees can get paid parental leave from the Australian Government or their employer.
 Employees who get paid parental leave are still entitled to unpaid parental leave.

 Australian Government Paid Parental Leave Scheme